 Advise students to attend professional development workshops when provided.

-Mission:

-Our mission is to produce professional educators who engage in continuous professional development, meet all professional expectations such as punctuality, professional organizations, attend conferences, presentations, and demonstrate professional standards and ethical behaviors.

-ALL PROFESSIONAL EDUCATION COURSES
+FIELD and CLINICAL EXPERIENCES

-All professional education courses in the department of Teacher Education requires authentic field experiences.
+All professional education courses in the department of Teacher Education require authentic field experiences.
+Candidates are expected to engage in experiences with diverse candidates across a variety of grade levels as specified by their intended program of study.

-*Junior Year and Senior Year Clinical Experiences

-The following senior year experiences are required of all baccalaureate Teacher Education students.
+The following senior year experiences are required of all baccalaureate Teacher Education students:

 BEGINNING OF SCHOOL EXPERIENCE